-The reopening of the museum coincided with VonnegutFest, a day-long event that commemorates the life and times of the famed author held annually in early November.
-Visitors to the museum can pay their respects to the satirical writer by admiring exhibits that include his personal typewriter, doodles and drawings, photos and memorabilia provided by Vonnegut’s family and friends — even rejection letters from editors during his early attempts to get published.
+A dedication ceremony will be held on April 10th at the Museum with a historic marker presentation.
+Visitors to the museum can pay their respects to the satirical writer by admiring exhibits that include his personal typewriter, doodles, drawings, photos, and memorabilia provided by Vonnegut’s family and friends — even rejection letters from editors during his early attempts to get published.

 True fans can make a day of it by exploring other Vonnegut-related stops and sights.
 First, snap a selfie in front of the soaring mural painted by artist Pamela Bliss at the intersection of Mass Ave and Alabama Street.